Kenneth Lau (racing driver)

 "Kenneth" Lau Chi Yung (born 6 June 1960) is a Hong Kong racing driver and businessman currently competing in the TCR Asia Series and Porsche Carrera Cup Asia.
 Having previously competed in the Asian Touring Car Series, Clio Cup China Series and Hong Kong Touring Car Championship amongst others.

 Racing career

 Lau began his career in 2004 in the Asian Formula Renault Series.
-He raced in the series for many years, finishing 8th in the Masters standings in 2014.
+He raced in the series for many years, finishing eighth in the Masters standings in 2014.
 He has raced in the Hong Kong Touring Car Championship and the Clio Cup China Series.
-He finished 2nd in the Clio Cup China Series championship standings in 2010.
-In 2011 Lau made his Asian Touring Car Series debut, ending 2nd in the championship standings that year.
+He finished second in the Clio Cup China Series championship standings in 2010.
+In 2011, Lau made his Asian Touring Car Series debut, ending second in the championship standings that year.

-In August 2015 it was announced that he would race in the first ever TCR Asia Series round in Sepang, driving a Honda Civic TCR for Prince Racing.
+In August 2015, it was announced that Lau would race in the first ever TCR Asia Series round in Sepang, driving a Honda Civic TCR for Prince Racing.